epinio/docs/docs/reference/upgrading.md

 ## 1.12 and 1.13.X to 1.13.10

 Epinio **1.13.10** replaces MinIO with SeaweedFS as the default S3-compatible storage solution.

-If you do not have a custom configuration for your S3 storage, you can uninstall MinIO and SeaweedFS will be installed by default with the Epinio Helm chart.
-See the [SeaweedFS documentation](../how-to/operator/cluster-config/seaweedfs.md).
+- **External S3 users**: No action needed.
+Remove any `minio.*` Helm values and upgrade.
+- **Internal MinIO users**: Back up your source blobs before upgrading and restore them to SeaweedFS after.
+MinIO resources are removed automatically during the Helm upgrade.
+See the [MinIO to SeaweedFS migration guide](../how-to/operator/networking/migrate_minio_to_seaweedfs) for step-by-step instructions.

+See the [SeaweedFS how-to](../how-to/operator/cluster-config/seaweedfs) for information on accessing the internal S3 service.

 User permissions changed in **1.13.10**.
 While fully backwards compatible, additional user-right actions and default installed roles were added.
 See the